Families of commuting automorphisms, and a characterization of the affine space: Introduction

 \subsection{Characterization of the affine space}

 In this paper, $\bfk$ is an algebraically closed field and $\bbA^n_\bfk$ denotes the affine space of dimension $n$ over $\bfk$.

 \begin{thm-A} Let $\bfk$ be an algebraically closed and uncountable field.
+Let $n$ be a positive integer.
 Let $X$ be a reduced, connected, affine variety over $\bfk$.
-If the groups $\Aut(\bbA^n_\bfk)$ and $\Aut(X)$ are isomorphic as abstract groups, then $X$ is isomorphic to $\bbA^n_\bfk$ as a variety over $\bfk$. \end{thm-A}
+If its automorphism group $\Aut(X)$ is isomorphic to $\Aut(\bbA^n_\bfk)$ as an abstract group, then $X$ is isomorphic to $\bbA^n_\bfk$ as a variety over $\bfk$. \end{thm-A}

+Note that no assumption is made on $\dim(X)$; in particular, we do not assume $\dim(X)=n$.
 This theorem is our main goal.
-It would be great to lighten the hypotheses on $\bfk$, but besides that the following remarks show that the result is optimal:
+It would be great to lighten the hypotheses on $\bfk$, but besides that the following remarks show the result is optimal:

-$\bullet$ The affine space $\bbA^n$ is not determined by its automorphism group in the category of quasi-projective varieties because \begin{enumerate} \item $\Aut(\bbA^n)$ is naturally isomorphic to $\Aut(\bbA^n \times Z)$ for any projective variety $Z$ with $\Aut(Z)=\{\id\}$; \item for every algebraically closed field $\bfk$ there is a projective variety $Z$ over $\bfk$ such that $\dim(Z)\geq 1$ and $\Aut(Z)=\{\id\}$ (one can take a general curve of genus $\ge 3$; see \cite{Poonen2000} and \cite[Main Theorem]{Popp}). \end{enumerate}
+$\bullet$ The affine space $\bbA^n_\bfk$ is not determined by its automorphism group in the category of quasi-projective varieties because \begin{enumerate} \item $\Aut(\bbA^n_\bfk)$ is naturally isomorphic to $\Aut(\bbA^n_\bfk \times Z)$ for any projective variety $Z$ with $\Aut(Z)=\{\id\}$; \item for every algebraically closed field $\bfk$ there is a projective variety $Z$ over $\bfk$ such that $\dim(Z)\geq 1$ and $\Aut(Z)=\{\id\}$ (one can take a general curve of genus $\ge 3$; see \cite{Poonen2000} and \cite[Main Theorem]{Popp}). \end{enumerate}